By Jorge D. H. Prosperi 2019

 It is no different with our sacred Athletics – Sports – meant to be a diversion – entertainment – our special private time to simply enjoy a game without any socio-cultural-political noise.
 Wish that socio-cultural constructs could take a time-out or be ejected from our national field of play – along with its history – but it has never been thus . . .

 African Americans made a statement in 1936 to a host country that was proclaiming its Nazi Nationalsozialismus, Herrenrasse, Herrenmenschen claims on being the Master Race.
-The African American contingency was an embarrassment to Hitler’s claims, as well as those promoting the Eugenics White Supremacy movement in the USA – being taught in some American Schools as gospel (yes pun intended).
+The African American contingency was an embarrassment to Hitler’s claims, as well as those promoting the Eugenics White Supremacy movement in the USA – being taught in some American Schools as national gospel.

 In a blink of an eye most of us are adults living through the 2016 controversy of yet another athlete.
 Colin Kaepernick, San Francisco 49s quarterback, refused to stand for the national anthem as a statement against “social and racial injustices.”
 His statement was supported and opposed by NFL players, coaches, owners, fans, politicians and sport pundits.
+He asked that each of us take a stand . . . and we did.
 The national divide was there to be seen in HD and surround sound on any given Sunday.

 Again, athletes, on their athletic stages, reminding fans of socio-cultural-political norms and principles not yet actualized or authenticated leaving us with uncomfortable introspection to deal with our mutual legacy as citizens.